 A quick note on useage: although these skis are designed for ski touring, we’ve for the most part selected models here that in many conditions ski just as well as resort skis and have a strong and reliable construction, so as long as you’re not totally ragging them, they’re ok for a bit of resort use too – ie fine as a one ski setup with a strong focus on touring.

-Dynafit Speed 90 (2.44kg at 176cm, 125-91-112, 18.5m radius) Excellent new premium ski from Dynafit.
-An incredibly light touring ski, that performs as well as skis a full kilo heavier – the ultimate ‘have your cake and eat it’ ski!
-Also suitable as an all rounder, with a strong bias towards touring.
+Dynafit Speed 90 (2.44kg at 176cm, 125-91-112, 18.5m radius) Excellent premium ski from Dynafit.
+An very light touring ski, that performs as well as skis considerably heavier – also suitable as an all rounder, with a strong bias towards touring.

-Rossignol Seek 7 (2.55Kg at 176cm, 122-86-108, 20m radius) Rossignol enter the touring market with a total winner – playful, easy handling, light and very well priced ski.
+Rossignol Seek 7 (2.55Kg at 176cm, 122-86-108, 20m radius) Rossignol entered the touring market last year with a total winner – playful, easy handling, light and very well priced ski.
 NB available in both mens’ and womens’ sizes.

-Black Crows Ova Freebird (2.3kg at 178cm, 124-85-106) New superlight construction this year, makes this now a ‘touring only’ ski – but it performs extremely well in a wide range of conditions.
+Black Crows Ova Freebird (2.3kg at 178cm, 124-85-106) Superlight construction makes this a ‘touring only’ ski – but it performs predictably and well in a wide range of conditions.
 Ideal for long, multiday tours.